2. MPSD HPC system#

 The MPSD HPC system consists of a heterogeneous set of compute nodes with different CPU features.
 This is reflected in the available software stack by providing both a generic set of modules that can be used on all nodes as well as specialised sets of modules for the different available (hardware) microarchitectures.
 The latter will only run on certain nodes.

 A versioning scheme is used for the MPSD software environment to improve reproducibility.
-Currently, all software is available in the dev-23a release (i.e. the first release in 2023).
+Currently, all software is available in the 24a release (i.e. the first release in 2024).
 Additional modules will be added to this environment as long as they do not break anything.
 Therefore, users should always specify the version of the modules they use (even if only a single version is available).
 A new release will be made if any addition/change would break backwards compatibility.

-This heterogeneous setup makes it necessary to first add an additional path where module files can be found.
+The heterogeneous setup makes it necessary to first add an additional path where module files can be found.
 To activate the different sets of modules we can use mpsd-modules.
 The function takes two arguments: the release number (of the MPSD software environment, mandatory) and the feature set (optional, the generic set is used by default).
 Calling mpsd-modules list lists all available releases, mpsd-modules <release number> list lists all available feature sets.
 Calling mpsd-modules --help will show help and list available options.
 The microarchitecture of each node is stored in the environment variable $MPSD_MICROARCH (and can also be obtained via archspec cpu).

-~$ module avail
+user@mpsd-hpc-login1:~$ module avail

 Core/lmod Core/settarg (D)